All rooms are in Slaughter Hall. E-mail corrections and updates to firstname.lastname@example.org.

 Black Law Students Association (BLSA) - BLSA represents the views of black students at the School of Law; promotes the welfare of its members through educational, professional, cultural and social programs; and provides a forum for the discussion of local and national issues affecting both the black law student community and the University community as a whole.
 For more information, visit www.student.virginia.edu/~uvablsa.
 Room SL192A

-Child Advocacy Research and Education (CARE) - CARE is a service group that takes a legal approach to issues affecting children, including education, juvenile justice, foster care and immigration.
+Child Advocacy Research and Education - CARE brings together law students interested in taking a legal approach to issues affecting children, including education, juvenile justice, foster care and immigration.
 Through partnerships with local and national children’s law and advocacy organizations and CARE-generated projects, we assist in the direct representation of children and strive for broader systemic change through policy research and advocacy.

 Domestic Violence Project (DVP) - The Domestic Violence Project is a law student pro bono project.
 DVP addresses the problem of domestic violence both directly (through pro bono service) and indirectly (through educational efforts to raise awareness and understanding of the issue).
 DVP educates the Law School community about issues of domestic violence through speakers, discussion panels, films and other events.
 DVP volunteers also monitor domestic violence-related criminal justice proceedings in Charlottesville, Albemarle and several other surrounding jurisdictions through the Shelter for Help in Emergency's Court Monitoring Program, and assist the Commonwealth's Attorney Offices of Charlottesville and of Albemarle in their prosecution of domestic violence cases by interviewing victims of domestic violence through the Commonwealth's Attorney's Project (CAP).
 In addition, DVP participants volunteer for the Central Virginia Legal Aid Society Pro Bono Domestic Violence Project (PDVP), organize police ride-alongs and more.